freesultan/audit_meteora/myaudit/learning.md

 when you want to launch a token you need this curve and use AMM Migration Lifecycle to transfer to the amm after a threshold

+## admin
+- operators can claim protocol fee to the treasury
+- everyone can withdraw protocol quote surplus to the treasury